-Intention Text Organizing Stories that connect individuals & build relationships (Part C. 1-3) Sympathy, Empathy, Admiration On December 18, 2012 , I was 36 years old and sitting in a doctor's office learning that either I had a rare eye cancer with up to 5 years left to live , or an equally rare and incurable autoimmune disorder that would result in a long-term chronic illness.
-"Idiopathic orbital pseudotumor with a cranial extension ," would soon be a phrase I would learn to memorize along with, "I am allergic to azathioprine."
-I have had 11 rounds of radiation to my brain and right eye.
-I was on an average of 90 milligrams of prednisone for five years, with several weekends of receiving 3,000 milligrams of steroids intravenously.
-And I've had several IVIG transfusions .
-I now have pernicious anemia from all of the medicines I've taken.
-So I now have to inject B12 into my body once a month in order to stay alive too.
-I have had cataract surgery in both eyes, also due to all the medication side-effects.
-And finally, I became post menopausal at 39-years-old because all of the chemo killed my ovaries.
-My immune system is constantly compromised because not letting my body fight itself is how I stay alive and keep full eye and brain function.
-I just finished my 52nd chemotherapy infusion and will probably have 300 of them by the time I die (I have 8 infusions a year).
+Intention Text Organizing Stories that connect individuals & build relationships (Part C. 1-3) Sympathy, Empathy, Admiration On December 18, 2012, I was 36 years old and sitting in a doctor's office lead incurable autoimmune disorder that would result in a long-term chronic illness orbital pseudotumor with a cranial extension," would soon be a phrase I we memorize along with, "I am allergic to azathioprine."
+I have had 11 rounds of my brain and right eye.
+I was on an average of 90 milligrams of prednisone for with several weekends of receiving 3,000 milligrams of steroids intravenously. several IVIG transfusions.
+I now have pernicious anemia from all of the me taken.
+So I now have to inject B12 into my body once a month in order to stathave had cataract surgery in both eyes, also due to all the medication side-eff finally, I became post menopausal at 39-years-old because all of the chemo ovaries.
+My immune system is constantly compromised because not letting my itself is how I stay alive and keep full eye and brain function.
+I just finished my chemotherapy infusion and will probably have 300 of them by the time I die infusions a year).
 That is, if I don't die of cancer before the age of 73.
-What about you?
-What's your story?
+What a What's your story?
 What do you need in order to live and age with dignity?
-Organizing Image(s) See more HERE Image: state
+Organizing Image(s) See more HERE If you are cut injustion of the control of the cont